-- 1. Ability to reach above shoulder level
+- Ability to reach above shoulder level

-- 2. Ability to demonstrate a high degree of manual dexterity, i.e. to handle file folders, documents, computer disks, records, etc.
+- 2. Ability to demonstrate a high degree of manual dexterity, i.e. handle file folders, and documents, type on a keyboard, etc.

 - 3. Ability to stoop, crouch, and/or bend

 - 4. Ability to lift at least 10 pounds

 - 5. Ability to see (near acuity)

-- 6. Ability to work in an atmosphere of moderate machine and other noises
+- 6. Ability to work in an atmosphere of moderate machine noise

 - 7. Ability to communicate with others in verbal and written form